-On June 18, 1940, General de Gaulle, then Brigadier-General, former Secretary of State for War and National Defense, the only French political official in London, launched an appeal on the BBC airwaves, asking the soldiers, engineers and technicians to join him to continue the fight against Germany: 'should hope disappear?
+On 18 June 1940, General de Gaulle, then Brigadier-General and former Secretary of State for War and National Defense, the sole French political leader in London, made an appeal to the soldiers on the BBC airwaves, engineers and technicians to join him in continuing the struggle against Germany: 'should hope disappear?
 Is defeat definitive?
 No! [...]
-This war is not decided by the Battle of France.
+This war has not been decided by the Battle of France.
 This war is a world war [...]
-No matter what happens, the flame of the French resistance must not and will not go out.
+Whatever happens, the flame of the French resistance must not and will not be extinguished.”

 For some, escaping the Nazi occupier is both an act of refusal and an act of survival.

-On the same boat, by chance, there is also
+On the same boat, it is also a coincidence that

-"Juriste de la France Libre", René Cassin is the first to think in February 1943 about the agreement between the resistants of the interior and those of Free France which will give birth to the Council of the Resistance.
-René Cassin is also in 1948, one of the authors of the universal declaration of human rights.
+"Jurist of Free France", René Cassin was the first to think in February 1943 about the agreement between the resistants from the interior and those from Free France which gave birth to the Council of the Resistance.
+René Cassin is also, in 1948, one of the authors of the Universal Declaration of Human Rights.